CAMSCSC/GitBook-Learn/software/blender4/blender4.md

 ![](multiple.PNG)

 Strips can be duplicated and layered on each other with various blend types.
 The strips can be cut or shortened or lengthened in numerous ways.

+###Exporting Video